Animethon: History

-Animethon has experienced several years of consecutive growth in attendance while increasing their scope to include musical guests from Japan such as FLOW, ROOKIEZ is PUNK'D, Yoko Ishida, Kanon Wakeshima, An Cafe, and Ladybeard.
+Animethon has experienced several years of consecutive growth in attendance while increasing their scope to include musical guests from Japan such as Flow, ROOKIEZ is PUNK'D, Yoko Ishida, Kanon Wakeshima, An Cafe, and Ladybeard.

-The event was not held in 2020 and 2021 due to the COVID-19 pandemic, but is set to return in August 2022.
+The event was not held in 2020 and 2021 due to the COVID-19 pandemic, but returned in August 2022.

 Events and programming

 Animethon has expanded their focus beyond screening anime and now also include voice actor guests from North America, musical acts from North America and Japan, improvisation groups, as well as various related activities such as gaming, costume contests, anime music video compilations/contests, and more.

 Event history

 A Taste of Animethon

 A Taste of Animethon was first created in 2010.
 Initially, it was a smaller event meant to supplement ASAPA's lineup of events, but grew quickly and was eventually moved to the Shaw Conference Centre in 2016.
 It was suspended after the 2018 event due to the difficulties of simultaneously planning Animethon and an increasingly-large Taste of Animethon.

 The event was intended to be revived in 2022 to make up for the cancellation of the 2020 and 2021 events due to the COVID-19 pandemic.
 However, the event was ultimately cancelled due to Omicron variant.